Who is allowed to vote?

 All staff members with a permanent or temporary appointment at the UG are eligible for election and have the right to vote.
 UMCG academic staff as well as UMCG support and administrative staff in the fields of teaching and research are also eligible for election and have the right to vote, under the conditions set by the UMCG.
 This also applies to staff of the Dutch Research Council (NWO) and similar organizations who are working at the University.

 The electoral register is drawn up by the Central Electoral Committee in a timely manner, which lists all staff members who are entitled to vote and be elected.
 This means that all staff members who have an employment contract at the University at that time can exercise their electoral rights.

 The voting procedure during University elections is as follows:

 Invitation to vote

-You will receive an email with an invitation to vote and voting instructions.
+All who are eligible to vote, will receive an email with an invitation to vote and voting instructions (voting ballot).
 Information about the various parties and their candidates will be published in a digital voting application, on the condition that the parties have submitted their information to the Central Electoral Committee in good time.
 The voting application is available in Dutch and English.

-You can access the voting form by logging into the University environment using your user name and password.
-Please contact the Helpdesk of your faculty or service unit if you have forgotten your password.
+To access the voting ballot, logging into the University environment, using your user name and password, is required.
+Please go to account.rug.nl if you have forgotten your password.

 It is not always necessary to vote: if the number of nominations is equal to or fewer than the number of seats on the relevant Council, all nominated candidates will be deemed to have been elected.